Key Takeaways:

 Just be aware that the interest rate is likely to be higher.

-A broker can help negotiate this minefield of rules across a broad set of lenders and find the best option for you.
+An expert broker can help negotiate this minefield of rules across a broad set of lenders, and find the best option for you.